abusaidm/html-snippets/README.md

 - [partially implemented] Quick Info
 - description mentions if tag deprecated

+### Update 4
+- Removed all languages, only HTML Remains.
+- Added FAQ in end of page.

 ### Update 3
 - added php, js, and jsreact as languages where the snippets work by default.